SweetLeeSunshine/Butter-Beez/README.md

 # Butter-Beez
-Short game made with scratch for CS50.
+Problem set 0 - Short game made with scratch for CS50.